pippyn/icloud3/Readme.md

     username: USERNAME
     password: PASSWORD
     account_name: accountname
-    include_device_type: iphone
+    include_device_type: iphone      <<<<< Note: See Configuration below for more info

 ```

+iCloud3 is a Home Assistant custom component.
+Create a *config/custom_component/device_tracker* directory on the device (Raspberry Pi) running Home Assistant.
+Copy the  `icloud3.py ' file into that directory.

 ### About Your Apple iCloud Account

 Apple has enabled '2 Step Authentication' for iCloud accounts.
 To permit Home Assistant, and iCloud3, to access your iCloud account,  you need to have an authentication code sent via a text message to a trusted device, which is then entered in Home Assistant.
 The duration of this authentication is determined by Apple, but is now at 2 months.

-*Note:* `pyicloud`, the Python program used to access your iCloud account, does not support 2 Factor Authentication, the improved version of 2 Steps Authentication.

 When your account needs to be authorized, or reauthorized, you will be notified and the Notification symbol (the bell in the upper right of the Home Assistant screen) will be highlighted.
 Take the following steps to complete the process:
-  1. Press the Notification Bell.
+  1. Press the Notification Bell in the upper right-hand corner of your Home Assistant screen.

   2. A window is displayed, listing the trusted devices associated with your account.
 It will list an number (0, 1, 2, etc.) next to the phone number that can receive the text message containing the 2 Step Authentication code number used to authenticate the computer running Home Assistant (your Raspberry Pi for example).

   3. Type the number.

   4. A text message is sent.
 Type the authentication code you receive in the next window that is displayed.

+*Note:* The Python program used to access your iCloud account, ` pyicloud `, does not support 2 Factor Authentication, the improved version of 2 Steps Authentication.

 **Associating the iPhone Device Name with Home Assistant using the Home Assistant IOS App**
 The Device Name field of the device in Settings App>General>About>Name field on the iPhone and iPad and in the Apple Watch App for the iWatch is stored in the iCloud account and used by Home Assistant to identify the device.
-HA v0.86+ converts any secial characters found in the Device Name field to an underscore ( _ ) while HA v0.85 and earlier droped the special caracters altogether; e.g., 'Gary-iPhone' becomes 'gary_iphone' in known_devices.yaml, automations, sensors, scripts, etc. The value, 'gary_iphone', in the Device ID field in the Home Assistant IOS App>Settings ties everything together.
+HA v0.86+ converts any special characters found in the Device Name field to an underscore ( _ ) while HA v0.85 and earlier dropped the special characters altogether; e.g., 'Gary-iPhone' becomes 'gary_iphone' in known_devices.yaml, automations, sensors, scripts, etc. The value, 'gary_iphone', in the Device ID field in the Home Assistant IOS App>Settings ties everything together.

 *Note:* When you use iCloud account is accessed on a new device, you may receive an email from Apple stating that someone has logged into your account.